thepembeweb/fyyur/README.md

 ## Tech Stack (Dependencies)

 ### 1. Backend Dependencies
-Our tech stack will include the following:
+The tech stack includes the following:
  * **virtualenv** as a tool to create isolated Python environments
  * **SQLAlchemy ORM** to be our ORM library of choice
  * **PostgreSQL** as our database of choice